eclab/edisyn/README.md

 ### Installation and Running on MacOS

-First install Edisyn from the [Edisyn.app.zip](https://cs.gmu.edu/~eclab/projects/edisyn/Edisyn.app.zip) file located in the "install" directory.
+First install Edisyn from the [Edisyn.app.zip](https://cs.gmu.edu/~eclab/projects/edisyn/Edisyn.app.zip) file.
 Sadly, it's a whopping 70MB because it includes the Java VM.  :-(

-Sierra has really locked down the ability to run an application that's not from a commercial, paying Apple Developer.
+MacOS has lately locked down the ability to run an application that's not from a commercial, paying Apple Developer.
 And I'm not one.
-So you will have to instruct Sierra to permit Edisyn to run.
+So you will have to instruct MacOS to permit Edisyn to run.

 Let's assume you stuck Edisyn in the /Applications directory as usual.
-Then:
+Now we have to tell Gatekeeper to allow Edisyn to run on your machine:

 1. Run the Terminal Program (in /Applications/Utilities/)
 2. Type the following command and hit RETURN: `   sudo spctl --add /Applications/Edisyn.app`